Blue light is hazardous to the eyes

 Contact with harmful blue light (between 380 and 450 nm) can lead to age-related macular degeneration.
 This means that, over time, retinal cells can become irreversibly damaged.
 In industrial countries, this is the most frequent cause of eye diseases resulting in blindness.

-Eyewear with blue light blocking benefits
+Eyewear with blue light reduction benefits

 Wearing safety spectacles that reduce harmful blue light is recommended at workplaces with screens as well as for people who work in environments with glaring artificial light sources (LED lighting), as can sometimes be the case in light industry or certain logistics platforms.